 Parents are to see that there is a minimum interval of at least three months between the reception of First Penance and First Eucharist.
 First Penance is usually celebrated first.

-Children may celebrate their First Penance at a Parish communal celebration held at the beginning of the Season of Advent or Lent, or individually either by appointment or at the regularly scheduled confession time on the first Saturday of the month.
+Children may celebrate their First Penance at a Parish communal celebration, or individually either by appointment or at the regularly scheduled confession time on the first Saturday of the month.
 All children should receive the Sacrament of Penance by fourth grade or 10 years of age.

 Adults celebrate the Sacrament of Penance as an integral part of the Christian Initiation process.

-Formation sessions for the Sacrament of First Eucharist are usually held the second Sunday of the month from September through April.
+Formation sessions for the Sacrament of First Eucharist are usually during the CCD sessions (September through April).

 The healing ministry of the Church is an extension of the very healing ministry of Christ.
 In the Sacrament of Anointing, the faith communit